 Everyone hates paying high cable bills, or monthly satellite service fees, cable cutters have caused a market shift.
 I do not feel this shift is for the better.
 Personally I hated paying over $100.00 a month to my cable company, so I switched to satellite, saving almost $25 a month.
-Now people are giving ride of both services and just using HDTV (over the air services) which in my area are VERY VERY LIMITED, or subscripting to an online service such as Sling or TubeTV.
+Now people are getting rid of both services and just using HDTV (over the air services) which in my area are VERY VERY LIMITED, or subscribing to an online service such as Sling or TubeTV.
 These offer many of the same nation wide services found on cable and satellite.

 Hulu And Netflix enter the mix.
 There are times you want to watch movies or newly released shows and movies not found on the big streaming services.
 So you start to add on more subscription services..